vlingenfelter/eemb5130/README.md

 ## Software information

 This project was completed with R 3.6.3 (MacOS), using `rgbif` to collect species distribution data and `biomod2` for species distribution modeling.
+SDSM downscaling was done with [SDSM v 5.3](https://sdsm.org.uk/software.html).

 ## Data